ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 }
 ```

 If there is an error, we can display it in the console: `console.error` and `return`, which will exit our `handleSubmit` function.
-Ideally, you’ll also want to display the error message to the user, as well.
+Ideally, you’ll want to display the error message to the user.

 If there are no errors, we’ll be able to get past this conditional.
-Then, I’ll want to check to see if there’s a `session` on the `data` object.
+Then, I want to check to see if there’s a `session` on the `data` object.
 If there is, the login was successful, the user session was set up correctly, and I’ll navigate to the `/me` route.

 ```jsx
 // redirect to the user's page